ndugal6/SchoolBook/ScholBook_SRS.md

   1. User Visits SchoolBook URL www.SchoolBook.com.
   2. System Displays introductory page which contains the Forgot Password Link.
   3. User keys in Email Address and clicks Retrieve Button.
-  4. System checks if email address exists in SchoolBook database & if it exists, sends an email containing a link to user email            account, if email does not exist, system displays error message.
+  4. System checks if email address exsists in SchoolBook database & if it exsists, sends an email containing a link to user email            account, if email does not exsist, system displays error message.
   5. User accesses email and click on link sent.
   6. System displays Password Reset Page
-  7. user keys in new password in accordance to table REG6.1 password field and clicks submit.
+  7. user keys in new password in accordance to table REG6.1 password field and clickssubmit.
-  8. System will display success message, update account password and send confirmation email to user email.
+  8. System will display sucess message, update account password and send confirmation email to user email.
 User will be redirected to        introductory page with Login Form.
   9. if password entered is not in accordance with table REG6.1, system will display error message.

 c.
 Functional Requirements